Basic Certification Exams

 **If you are applying for an ABO and/or NCLE Examination as part of a Licensing State requirement, please verify the appropriate steps with your state licensing board before registering for any specific examination.
 Each state has its own specific requirements, and failure to abide by those requirements may result in denial of credit for the examination, or other consequences, depending upon any licensing state’s regulations and requirements.

-To complete our Disability Accommodation Form, please click HERE.
+To complete our Disability Accommodation Form, please click HERE to download our Accommodation Request information.
+Once you are ready to submit your form, please click HERE.

 Review Courses for the ABO and NCLE Exams